 "Dad, I am."

 He was trembling all over as he took her face in his hands again.
-"Bella, I don't know what these lunatics told you, but you're not a vampire."
+"Bella, I don't know what these lunatics have been telling you, but you're not a vampire."

 "They're not lunatics.
 They're helping me."